Bossam (Korean Boiled Pork Belly Wraps)

 What is Bossam?

-Most cooks boil pork belly for bossam in a seasoned broth, sometimes with doenjang or coffee to remove the gamey smell.
-However, simmering too long in liquid can diminish the pork’s natural flavor, which is great for soups but not ideal for bossam.
+Most people boil pork belly in seasoned broth, sometimes adding doenjang or even coffee to get rid of the smell.
+That works, but I’ve always felt that it washes out some of the pork’s natural flavor.
+It’s great for soups, but not ideal for bossam.

 How to make Bossam

-While the pork is simmering, prepare the radish salad.
-Toss the sliced radish with corn syrup in a mixing bowl and let it sit for 30-40 minutes until the radish releases plenty of moisture.
+Make the spicy radish salad (Musaengchae).
+While the pork is cooking, prep the radish.
+Toss julienned Korean radish (or daikon) with corn syrup and let it sit until it releases plenty of moisture.

 To prepare, mix together Korean soybean paste, Korean chili paste, garlic, Korean plum extract (optional), and sesame oil.
 Stir well and chill until ready to serve.

-- Cabbage kimchi: freshly made (Try my quick geotjeori recipe)
+- Fresh cabbage kimchi: try my quick geotjeori recipe

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!